playermissile/dli_tutorial/index.rst

 Notice that this would mean that e.g. one NTSC frame should draw 262 scan lines and the other 263, but apparently TVs can compensate for the missing scan line every alternate frame, so the Atari always outputs 262 scan lines.
 Practically speaking, you do not need to care that the screen is interlaced.
-If the screen were unchanging, the Atari would send the same 262 scan lines regardless of which field it is drawing.
+If the Atari is displaying an unchanging screen, it produces the same information in the 262 scan lines it generates regardless of which field it is drawing.

 How TVs produce the colors that they display is very complicated and so far outside the scope of this tutorial that it might as well be magic.
 Suffice it to say that color happens.

-On the Atari, fully-specifiable color only happens every *color clock* and there are 228 color clocks per scan line.
+On the Atari, a unit called the color clock is the smallest portion of a scan line that can be displayed with an arbitrary color.
+There are 228 color clocks per scan line, of which about 160 were typically visible on a TV display in the 1970s when the Atari was developed.
 This corresponds to the 160 pixel horizontal resolution of Antic Modes B through E in the standard width playfield.
 Antic Mode F (BASIC Graphics 8) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.

 .. seealso::